fellipec/customshell/README.md

 ## Compatibility

 This script was written to be executed on **Debian Bookworm** or newer.
 When running on Debian derivatives distros, check if all the packages could be installed.
-It's tested with Linux Mint 21.3 too.
+It's tested with **Linux Mint 21.3** too.

 ## Configuration changes:

 Besides replacing the `.bashrc` and `.zshrc` with custom ones, the following configurations are changed in the system:

 - The default shell is changed to `/usr/bin/zsh`
+- Oh My Zsh! is installed and with P10K Theme and some other convenience features
+- Neovim installed with kickstart
-- The default terminal is changed to Sakura
+- The default terminal is changed to Alacritty or Sakura if the former is not available
 - Add xkboption `eurosign:e` to X11
 - An alias redirect `ls` to `lsd`
 - An alias redirect `cat` to `bat`